MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## ISPARALLELWITH([condition])

-returns TRUE if the event occurred in parallel with another event which fullfilla given condition, otherwise FALSE
+Returns TRUE if the event occurred in parallel with another event which fullfilla given condition, otherwise FALSE.

 **Supported context:** event